lopes/netbox-scanner/README.md

 Note that `netbox-scanner` will require Nmap and an instance of NetBox ready to use.

 ## Usage
-`netbox-scanner` can be used both in your programs or as a script to be used in shell.
+`netbox-scanner` can be used both in your Python programs or as a script.
 To use `netbox-scanner` as a script, edit `netbox-scanner/config.py` with your setup, and run the command below:

     $ netbox-scanner.py